MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/navigation-bars.md

 ---
-title: "Working with Navigation Controllers"
+title: "Working with tvOS Navigation Bars in Xamarin"
-description: "This article covers designing and working with Navigation Bars inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 74E396B7-87F0-46F7-BC6C-827DB8884C97 ms.technology: xamarin-ios
+description: "This document describes how to work with navigation bars in a tvOS app built with Xamarin.
+It discusses setting up navigation bars in a storyboard and responding to events from these buttons." ms.prod: xamarin ms.assetid: 74E396B7-87F0-46F7-BC6C-827DB8884C97 ms.technology: xamarin-ios